dannyvankooten/www.dannyvankooten.com/content/index.md

 # Danny van Kooten

-Hi stranger, welcome!

-My name is Danny and I run [ibericode](https://www.ibericode.com/), a small software development company from The Netherlands.
+My name is Danny and I run [ibericode](https://www.ibericode.com/), a small bootstrapped software company from The Netherlands.

-I've been making a living selling open-source software products for well over a decade now.
+I've been making a living selling and supporting various (open-source!) software products for close to 15 years now.
 On this site you can [read some more about me](/about/) and find links to [a small selection of my work](/projects/).

 You can also find me on <a href="https://bsky.app/profile/dvko.bsky.social" rel="me nofollow">Bluesky</a>, <a href="https://toot.re/@dvk" rel="me nofollow">Mastodon</a>, <a href="https://github.com/dannyvankooten/" rel="me nofollow">Github</a>, <a href="https://www.linkedin.com/in/danny-van-kooten-55498824a/" rel="me nofollow">LinkedIn</a> or <a href="https://git.sr.ht/~dvko/" rel="me nofollow">sourcehut</a>.